Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions: Introduction

 \section{Introduction}

 \thetheorem{\rm{\Alph{theorem}}}

-In this article, we investigate the following natural question: If a group $G$ acts continuously on a primitive ideal space, does it lift to an action on a \Cs-algebra?\ Here, the set of primitive ideals of a \Cs-algebra, i.e., those that can be realised as kernels of non-zero irreducible representations, is endowed with the Jacobson (or hull-kernel) topology.\ Given any (point-norm continuous) group action $\beta:G\curvearrowright B$, one can induce an algebraic action $\beta^{\sharp}:G\curvearrowright\Prim(B)$ as $\beta^{\sharp}_g(I) = \beta_g[I]$ for $g\in G$ and $I\in\Prim(B)$.\ The induced action $\beta^{\sharp}$ is always continuous with respect to the Jacobson topology of $\Prim(B)$ (see \cite[Lemma 2.25]{PS23} for a proof of this fact), and thus the question above is reasonable to begin with.\ Note that $\Prim(B\otimes\O2\otimes\K)$ is homeomorphic to $\Prim(B)$ for any \Cs-algebra $B$ because the Cuntz algebra $\O2$ and the \Cs-algebra of compact operators $\K$ are simple.\ Therefore, one can assume $B\cong B\otimes\O2\otimes\K$ without loss of generality for the problem under consideration.\ We are able to answer the question above in the positive as follows.
+In this article, we investigate the following natural question: Does a continuous group action on a primitive ideal space lift to an action on a \Cs-algebra?\ Here, the set of primitive ideals of a \Cs-algebra, i.e., those that can be realised as kernels of non-zero irreducible representations, is endowed with the Jacobson (or hull-kernel) topology.\ Given any (point-norm continuous) group action $\beta:G\curvearrowright B$ of a locally compact group on a \Cs-algebra, one can induce an algebraic action $\beta^{\sharp}:G\curvearrowright\Prim(B)$ as $\beta^{\sharp}_g(I) = \ker(\pi \circ \beta_{g^-1})$ for all $g\in G$ and irreducible non-zero representations $\pi$ of $B$.\ It is a well-known fact that the induced action $\beta^{\sharp}$ is continuous with respect to the Jacobson topology of $\Prim(B)$ (see Remark \ref{rem:continuity induced action}), and thus the question above is reasonable to begin with.\ Note that $\Prim(B\otimes\O2\otimes\K)$ is homeomorphic to $\Prim(B)$ for any \Cs-algebra $B$ because the Cuntz algebra $\O2$ and the \Cs-algebra of compact operators $\K$ are simple.\ Therefore, one can assume $B\cong B\otimes\O2\otimes\K$ without loss of generality for the problem under consideration.\ We are able to answer the question above in the positive as follows.

 \begin{theorem} Let $G$ be a second-countable, locally compact group, and $B$ a separable, nuclear \Cs-algebra such that $B\cong B\otimes\O2\otimes\K$.\ For every continuous action $\gamma:G\curvearrowright\Prim(B)$, there exists an action $\beta:G\curvearrowright B$ such that $\beta^{\sharp}=\gamma$. \end{theorem}